abdallahakahmed/Gaza_Charity_Fund/README.md

 ## Gaza Charity Fund Smart Contract
-<h3>This project is a Solidity-based smart contract for a crowdsourced charity fund.
+<p>This project is a Solidity-based smart contract for a crowdsourced charity fund.
 The contract enables users to donate Ether to a fund and restricts withdrawals to specific pre-approved addresses, based on defined conditions.
-The contract is designed for transparency, ease of access, and security, allowing for conditional withdrawal functionality.</h3>
+The contract is designed for transparency, ease of access, and security, allowing for conditional withdrawal functionality.</p>

 ## Project Structure